martinkearn/MartinK-Me/README.md

 ## Single Page
 There is a single page version of the site which is suitable for people that do not have many talks and just want a basic online business card style site.
 You can get to the single page version at `/home/singlepage`.
 See a live version of Martin Kearns at http://martink.me/home/singlepage

+## Settings
+There is a 'settings' section under `/admin`.
+This is used to simply store key/value pairs which can be used in any way you set fit for other applications and demo that you have running but need a simple storage layer for.
+There is an API under `/api/settings` which you can use to `GET` all settings or individual settings by id, for example `/api/settings/5`.

+The settings have no bearing on this application, but can be usefull in other applications.

+To change the settings and data for this application, see `AppSettings.json`.